oroinc/documentation/frontend/javascript/index.rst

 App modules export nothing.
 They are the callback functions executed before launching the application.
 They make the whole application modular and the functionality distributed among the bundles ready to work.

-App Modules are declared in the ``requirejs.yml`` configuration file in the custom ``appmodules`` section:
+App Modules are declared in the ``jsmodules.yml`` configuration file in the custom ``app-modules`` section:

 .. code-block:: yaml
     :linenos:

-    config:
-        appmodules:
+    app-modules:
         - oroui/js/app/modules/messenger-module

 This way, you can define the code to be executed at the application start for every bundle.